AdobeDocs/campaign-standard.pt-BR/help/integrating/using/creating-email-experience-manager.md

 * Acesso a uma instância do AEM configurada para a integração.
 * Acesso a uma instância do Adobe Campaign configurada para a integração.
-* Um template de email do Adobe Campaign configurado para receber conteúdo AEM.
+* Um modelo de email do Adobe Campaign configurado para receber conteúdo do AEM.

 ## Acesso a emails no Adobe Experience Manager {#email-content-aem}